hyperledger-archives/sawtooth-docs-archive/docs/core/1.1/sysadmin_guide/setting_up_sawtooth_poet-sim.md

----
-title: Setting Up a Sawtooth Node
+# Setting Up a Sawtooth Node
----

 This section describes how to install, configure, and run Hyperledger Sawtooth on a Ubuntu system for proof-of-concept or production use in a